Jakebobs/deploy-vue/VuePagesTutorial/step5/text.md

           publish_dir: ./dist
           publish_branch: gh-pages
 ```
+Finally we deploy the project to gh-pages branch.

-Here is the entire code.
+Here is the entire code for the .yml file.

 ```
 name: Deploy to GitHub Pages